 Don’t let this valuable kind of information go to waste.
 Employee feedback can contain the kind of information and insights you need to build a strong employer brand reputation.

-If you’re getting massive amounts of employee feedback, you may want to apply analytical techniques to find hidden patterns and trends in sentiment within your data.
+If you’re getting massive amounts of employee feedback, you may want to apply analytical techniques and technologies (like natural language processing) to find hidden patterns and trends in sentiment within your data.

 For example, your HR team may discover that 99% of your Indeed reviews mention how incredible the organizational culture is.
 But close to 70% talk about how there’s room to improve the “benefits package” or your company’s “PTO policy.”